 Marriage is the bedrock of a healthy society and family life.
 It is not only good for the couple themselves, bringing joy and fulfilment to their lives, but it is their particular path to holiness.

-Below is the resource for St Valentine's Day, 14 February 2016.
+Below is a link to the resources for St Valentine's Day, 14 February 2017.

 National Marriage Day

 National Marriage Day is celebrated annually on 13 August.

 Marriage Week is celebrated annually and will be celebrated from 10 – 16 September 2017.

 For information and resources, please visit marriageweek.org.au